seanstar12/Tasmota/README.md

 Unplug the faceplate from the rear dimming module until you are ready to connect it to mains power!
 Do not connect the USB flasher to the faceplate while mains power is applied to the unit!
 The magic smoke will come out or worse!

 Solder the wires for flashing like you normally would for a Tuya module flash [as shown here](https://github.com/arendst/Sonoff-Tasmota/wiki/SM-SO301) .
 You do not need to solder GPIO 0 as the UP button is also GPIO 0, simply hold this button up during boot.
+Use the latest bin file provided in this [folder](https://github.com/digiblur/Sonoff-Tasmota/tree/development/bins).

 Once you have the device connected to your WiFi and MQTT broker, change the module type to the MJ-SD01 Dimmer.
 Let the device reboot and issue the following backlog on the console.
 Make sure every command takes effect: